Pickysaurus/highlightjs-papyrus/README.md

-# robots.txt - a language grammar for highlight.js
+# papyrus - a language grammar for highlight.js

 ## License